 On the other hand, December gives you the fewest choices in Minnesota.
 Historically, there are 65.3% fewer homes for sale than during Minnesota's peak season.

 Housing inventory in Minnesota by season

-Currently, in Minnesota, homes typically stay on the market for 45 days.
-But every market goes through seasonal changes.
-During some months, homes get snatched up more quickly than in others.
+Currently, in Minnesota, homes stay on the market for 59 days before going under contract.
+However, every market goes through seasonal changes.
+During busier months, homes get snatched up more quickly than others.

 Average time homes spend on market in Minnesota

 » LEARN MORE: What should an offer include?

 Inspections and appraisals are an opportunity for you to better evaluate the home's condition and value before officially purchasing it.
 You may have an opportunity after this step to renegotiate the terms of your contract with the seller if something unexpected pops up.